Solemensis/Gapless-5/README.md

 # Gapless 5 &nbsp; <img src="https://ccrma.stanford.edu/~regosen/gapless5.gif" width="123" height="51">

+**NOTE** This is the forked and edited version of original gapless-5 by [regosen](https://github.com/regosen/) **What is edited in this version?:** Panning feature added, but only works for Web Audio API audios.

 A gapless JavaScript/CSS audio player for HTML5

 **PROBLEM**: There are 2 modern APIs for playing audio through the web, and both of them have problems: